red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/working-with-variables-and-expressions.rst

         await UtteranceBotAction(script=$value_copy)
         match AnEvent()

-Note, that Colang references are also mutable and therefore point to the same underlying object:
+Note that Colang references are also mutable and therefore point to the same underlying object:

 .. code-block:: colang
     :caption: variables/references/main.co